AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-learning-manager.md

 ## Issue

-When trying to log in to Adobe Captivate Prime, you see the error below:
+When trying to log in to Adobe Learning Manager, you see the error below:

 *No user found for the given adobeid email in this account.
 Please link your adobe id to your Prime account before logging in.*